0110G/TimeTableAssist/README.md

 # Problem Statement
 First Yearites in BITS have a lot of time tables to choose from and further each student has his/her own requirements of an ideal time table.
 Some might want time tables having specific professors while others may sort their time table according to preferred class timings.

-# Tour Guide
+# Description and UI
 The user Sets his section preferences in each of the course avaliable.
+As clearly seen, each tab has a column showing the information associated with chosen section.
+The user can two preferences for each course.
 ![Step1 Image](https://github.com/0110G/TimeTableAssist/blob/master/Sample/TT1.png)